rani1029/UserRegistration/README.md

 # UserRegistrationException
-user registration Exception program  with use cases
+user registration Regex with Exception program  with use cases